VerebicsPeter/DataSet/notes/refactoring.md

 ## Inequivalent code

-- data for inequivalent code pairs should also be provided
+- data for inequivalent code pairs may also be provided